jacintak/colRoz/README.md

 These are palettes based on some of Australias favourite native lizards.

 ### Landscapes
-These are palettes based on famous Asutralian landscapes
+These are palettes based on famous Australian landscapes

 ### Birds
 To be added